 Wooden shafts are extremely cost-effective and affordable, which makes them ideal for new archers learning how to shoot arrows.

 They won’t last you a long time, though.
-These arrows are known for their flimsiness, as they break, splinter and warp with time.
+These types of arrows are known for their flimsiness, as they break, splinter and warp with time.
 Since they’re made of organic fibers and materials, you shouldn’t expect them to stand the test of time.

 For this reason, they’re rarely used in archery competitions anymore.
 Another reason for that is their inconsistency.